Updated January 19, 2018.

 - Deduct 100% of your family's medical expenses

-- Get comprehensive medical coverage of all the routine expenses with few limits
+- Get comprehensive medical coverage for your expenses

 5. What types of health and dental expenses are covered under a Health Spending Account?